Frequently Asked Questions

 - What can I expect during the interview?

-- How many students are admitted to the program each year?
+- How many students are admitted to each class?

 - What are the typical admission statistics for admitted students?

 - Is financial aid available?